The Problem

 Theme 3: No medical health care near

-A lack of medical health care near them means that they cannot access any medical services at all.
+A lack of suitable medical health care near them means that they cannot access any medical services at all due to language barriers.

 How Might We...